datacommunitydc/ballyhoo/README.md

 Each Meetup needs to separately configure and deploy their own instance of Ballyhoo.
 Here's what to do:

 * TODO
+* Heroku
+* Mongo
+* Set up and validate a Postmark account through Heroku.
+You'll need an email address whose forwarding you can control.
+* Create and validate new Meetup user called Ballyhoo, whose email address is the one whose forwarding you control.
+One the user is configured, change the forwarding to point to the *@inbound.postmarkapp.com  address that Postmark provides.
+* Have Postmark deliver messages sent to Ballyhoo to go to your app, `appname.herokuapp.com/email` or whatever.
+* If you're debugging that connection, [ngrok](http://ngrok.com) is a handy way to forward the webhook from Postmark to a local (firewalled or localhost) instance of Ballyhoo.

 To contribute to Ballyhoo, please submit pull requests or issues via [our Github repository](https://github.com/datacommunitydc/ballyhoo/).